solana-developers/program-examples/README.md

     * Additional Accounts & Resolving Accounts
 * Examples needed for Seahorse
     * Any existing example missing a `seahorse` folder
+* Examples needed for Solidity
+    * Any existing example missing a `solang` folder
-* New examples needed for Anchor, Native & Seahorse:
+* New examples needed for Solidity, Anchor, Native & Seahorse:
     * Token lending
     * Token swapping
     * Escrow